CartoDB/web-sdk/DEVELOPERS.md

     npm run test
 ```

-And, to get the examples up and running in a local web server:
+And to get the examples up and running in a local web server:
 ```bash
     npm run serve
 ```
 and you then can navigate to the `examples` folder in watch mode

-# 2. Workflow and Releases
+# 2. Workflow and releases

-The library is deployed to a CDN, for direct conpsumtion from the browser, and at the NPM registry (as `@carto/web-sdk` package), and it follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
+The library is deployed to a CDN, for direct conpsumtion from the browser, and to the NPM registry (as `@carto/web-sdk` package), and it follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
 This is the common workflow.

 ## 2.1.
 Workflow